-Note: EMPOWER Supervision or the use of any unlicensed supervision locations are not placements and should not be considered a placement.
-It is not in the best interest of children to be in DFPS/EMPOWER Supervision situations.
-DFPS and EMPOWER will exhaust efforts to find the best and most appropriate placement that meets the children's best interests.
+Note: 4Kids4Families Supervision is not placement and should not be considered a placement.
+It is not in the best interest of children to be in DFPS/4Kids4Families Supervision situations.
+DFPS and 4Kids4Families will exhaust efforts to find the best and most appropriate placement that meets the children's best interests.

 All children that enter DFPS and/or SSCC supervision must be reported as required by policy.
-This includes children that are at an approved DFPS/SSCC supervision location.
+This includes children that are at an approved DFPS/SSCC supervision locations.
 Sec.
 264.1071.
 OFFICE STAYS PROHIBITED.
-The Department may not allow a child to stay overnight in a department office.
-EMPOWER must establish policies/procedures for safely caring for children/youth and meeting their needs while a placement is being located.
+The department may not allow a child to stay overnight in a department office.
+4Kids4Families must establish policies/procedures for safely caring for children/youth and meeting their needs while a placement is being located.
 Policies/procedures must comply with CPS Handbook § 4152.2 Meeting the Needs of a Child or Youth without Placement and all of its sub-items.